vascobailao/LinearRegression/README.md

 ## Description

-This code check a predefined directory and automatically decides wether to create a univariate regression model or a multi variate regression model.
+This code checks a predefined directory and automatically decides whether to create a univariate regression model or a multi variate regression model.

 This project is divided in 3 files: